 - Non-Perishable Food Items- pasta, peanut butter, soup, canned tuna and chicken

-Please contact Cindy Svec, Director of Adult Discipleship and Missions, 913-897-6446, email@example.com, for more information on the projects listed below or to sign up to volunteer and host a shift at Curbside on a Sunday morning.
-More volunteers are needed in 2021.
+Please contact Cindy Svec, Director of Adult Discipleship and Missions, 913-897-6446, firstname.lastname@example.org, for more information on the projects listed below.
+Volunteers are needed in 2021.

 Watch for the weekly facebook post on Mondays for the Missions Call to Action and see what we are collecting for our community partners.
 All are welcome to participate and help us care for our community.